-- STEM– The next strand is the Science, Technology, Engineering and Math track or also known as STEM.
-STEM is the strand for students who wish to go into college with the following courses: Biology, Physics, Mathematics, Engineering, Computer Studies, Information Technology and so on and forth on the related courses.
-This strand is a very hands-on type of experience that would be good for students who have firmly decided their future college course and profession.
+- STEM– The next strand is the Science, Technology, Engineering, and Math track, also known as STEM.
+STEM is the strand for students who wish to go into college with the following courses: Biology, Physics, Mathematics, Engineering, Computer Studies, Information Technology, and so on and forth on the related courses.
+This strand is a very hands-on type of experience that would be good for students who have firmly decided on their future college courses and profession.

 Our next track is the Technical-Vocational-Livelihood Track.
 The subjects on this track focus on practical knowledge and job-ready training.
 Once you take and finish a strand on this track, you will be given the TESDA National Certificate.
 If your goal is to work immediately or be eligible for certified jobs after senior high school, this track is perfect for you.
 Finishing any strand from this track gives you skills that are considered and accepted to qualify you for work.
 There are also four strands on this:

 - Agri-Fishery Arts Strand– The first strand under the TVL Track is the Agri-Fishery Arts Strand.
 The skills taught here are those that can be used in the agriculture and aquaculture field.
 Examples of lessons to be learned are rubber production, food processing, and such.